CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

 In the configurations above, the `clagd-peer-ip` and `clagd-sys-mac` parameters are mandatory, while the rest are optional.
-When mandatory `clagd` commands are present under a peer link subinterface, by defaultthe `clagd-enable` is set to *yes* and does not need to be specified; toption is not present but is enabled by default.
-To disable `clagd` on the subinterface, set `clagd-enable` to *no*:
+When mandatory `clagd` commands are present under a peer link subinterface, by default `clagd-enable` is set to *yes* and does not need to be specified; to disable `clagd` on the subinterface, set `clagd-enable` to *no*:

-<summary>NCLU Commands </summary>

-    cumulus@spine01witch:~$ net add interface peerlink.4094 clag enable no cumulus@spine01witch:~$ net pending
+    cumulus@spine01:~$ net add interface peerlink.4094 clag enable no cumulus@spine01:~$ net pending
-    cumulus@spine01:~$ net commitwitch:~$ net commit
+    cumulus@spine01:~$ net commit

-<summary>Linux Commands </summary>

-Edit the `/etc/network/interfaces` file and add `clagd-enable no` to the interface stanza:

-    cumulus@switch:~$ sudo nano /etc/network/interfaces
-    ...
-    auto peerlink.4094
-    iface peerlink.4094
-     clagd-backup-ip 192.168.1.12
-     clagd-enable no
-     clagd-peer-ip linklocal
-     clagd-priority 1000
-     clagd-sys-mac 44:38:39:FF:00:01
-    ...

-Run the `ifreload` -a command to reload the configuration.

-    cumulus@switch:~$ sudo ifreload -a

 Use `clagd-priority` to set the role of the MLAG peer switch to primary or secondary.
 Each peer switch in an MLAG pair must have the same